telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

 ### Initialization

-The example below demonstrates how to initialize the Button by using the default `button` tag.
+The following example demonstrates how to initialize the Button by using the default `button` tag.

 ###### Example